cs1302uga/cs1302-minesweeper-alpha/README.md

     to the seed file configuration specified by the file.

-  * **`void printWelcome()`:** This method should print the welcome banner to standard output, as described earler in this document.
+  * **`void printWelcome()`:** This method should print the welcome banner to standard output, as described earlier in this document.

   * **`void printMineField()`:** This method should print